Curve counting and S-duality: Relationship to the work of Toda

 \section{Relationship to the work of Toda}

-This paper, its predecessor \cite{FT} and its sequel \cite{F20} use methods pioneered by Yukinobu Toda.
-In \cite{TodaBG} he also studied 2-dimensional sheaves on threefolds $X$ satisfying the Bogomolov-Gieseker inequality, under the additional assumption that $X$ is Calabi-Yau with Pic$\,X=\Z$.
-Like us, he starts in the large volume region and then moves down a vertical line in the space of weak stability conditions to find walls of instability by applying the Bogomolov-Gieseker inequality to weakly semistable objects.
-In this way he gave a mathematical formulation and proof of Denef-Moore's version \cite{DM} of the famous OSV conjecture \cite{OSV}.
+This paper, its predecessor \cite{FT} and its sequel \cite{F22} use methods pioneered by Yukinobu Toda.
+In \cite{TodaBG} he also studied 2-dimensional sheaves on threefolds $X$ satisfying the Bogomolov--Gieseker inequality, under the additional assumption that $X$ is Calabi--Yau with Pic$\,X=\Z$.
+Like us, he starts in the large volume region and then moves down a vertical line in the space of weak stability conditions to find walls of instability by applying the Bogomolov--Gieseker inequality to weakly semistable objects.
+In this way, he gave a mathematical formulation and proof of Denef--Moore's version \cite{DM} of the famous OSV conjecture \cite{OSV}.

-In our work we move down the same vertical line $\{b=b_0\}$, but diverge from Toda’s method in two main ways.